 We conclude that there are real and persistent arbitrage opportunities between the two markets that outweigh the transaction and opportunity cost of exploiting them.
-Figure 1 shows that there are points where the difference is greater than the theoretical maximum cost of 6% and it is regularly greater than the average cost of 3%.
-The two Obama contracts were over 5 percentage points apart for 64 of last 85 days of the election, a stretch starting just before the conventions on 8/14/2012 through Election Day 11/6/2012.
+Fig. 1 shows that the difference is regularly greater than the average cost of 3% and at times greater than the theoretical maximum cost of 6%.
+The two Obama contracts were over 5 percentage points apart for 64 of the last 85 days of the election, a stretch starting just before the conventions on August 14, 2012, through Election Day on November 6, 2012.